 I am passionate about telling the stories of all women across all fields of endeavor.
 Women’s stories are not told.
 I speak all over the country and people see my book and ask me, “Why didn’t we learn about these women in school?”
 I believe that by telling women’s stories we demonstrate that we value women.
 A society that values women values all of its people and is a better society.

-What will your work at the National Women's Hall of Fame entail?
+What did your work at the National Women's Hall of Fame entail?

-The primary focus of my job is raising money and fixing the business model.
-The Hall is in the process of adaptively rehabilitating an 1844 Limestone Mill in Seneca Falls, N.Y., the site of the first women’s rights convention in 1848, and transforming it into the Center for Great Women.
-We have raised about $5 million to date, and we need to raise about $20 million more.
+The primary focus of my job was raising money and fixing the business model.
+The Hall was in the process of adaptively rehabilitating an 1844 Limestone Mill in Seneca Falls, N.Y., the site of the first women’s rights convention in 1848, and transforming it into the Center for Great Women.
+I spearheaded our fundraising goal of $25 million.